D1m7asis/langchain-aimlapi/README.md

 pip install -U langchain-aimlapi
 ```

-And you should configure credentials by setting the following environment variables:
+And you should configure credentials by setting the following environment variable:

-* TODO: fill this out
+* `AIMLAPI_API_KEY` – your AI/ML API key

 ## Chat Models